claws/quadcopter/doc/naza-m-lite/transmitter/index.rst

 Control Sticks
 ++++++++++++++

-Moving the Aileron and Rudder control sticks on the transimtter resulted in the opposite action happening at the MC.
+Moving the Aileron and Rudder control sticks on the transmitter resulted in the opposite action happening at the MC.
 This can be resolved by reversing the direction in the NAZA Assistant software or on the transmitter.
 I made a choice to keep the software assistant channel settings in the NORM mode so I